-- state their views about their education and learning - identify their own needs and learn about learning - self-review their progress and set new provisions - (for some pupils with special educational needs) monitor their success at achieving the SMART targets on their Individual Provision Map.
+- state their views about their education and learning - identify their own needs and learn about learning - share in individual target setting across the curriculum so that they know what their targets are and why they have them, - self-review their progress and set new targets - (for some pupils with special educational needs) monitor their success at achieving the targets on their Individual Education Plan.

-- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including : - CAF team - CAMHS - Educational Psychology Service - o SEND IAS - Local NHS services - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
-For pupils with EHCP, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies. - Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (eg autism, visual impairment etc). - We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
-Most often this is our SENDCO.
-In some cases it can be another member of staff who we have identified as a key worker
+- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including: - o CAF team - o CAMHS - Educational Psychology Service - o Buckinghamshire Parent Partnership Service - Local NHS services - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings incolving pupils with special educational needs in our school.
+For pupils with Education, Health and Care Plans, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies.

+- Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (eg autism, visual impairment etc). - We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
+Most often this is our SENCo.
+In some cases it can be another member of staff who we have identified as a key worker.

-- Arrangements for supporting children and young people in moving between phases of education and preparing for adulthood (effective transition) - We will ensure smooth transition into our school from the previous phase of education and from our school into the next phase of education. - We will ensure early and timely planning for transfer to a pupil's next phase of education and, in the year before the year in which they leave, will offer transition meetings to all pupils in receipt an EHCP.
-We will discuss next phase destinations and transition arrangements at plan review meetings convened by the plan SENDCO. - A transition timeline will be produced, with specific responsibilities identified. - Support for the pupil in coming to terms with moving on will be carefully planned and will include familiarisation visits and counselling.
+- Arrangements for supporting children and young people in moving between phases of education and preparing for adulthood (effective transition) - We will ensure smooth transition into our school from the previous phase of education and from our school into the next phase of education. - We will ensure early and timely planning for transfer to a pupil's next phase of education and, in the year before the year in which they leave, will offer transition meetings to all pupils in receipt of Additional SEN support and all those with statements of Special Educational Needs.
+Pupils with Education Health and Care Plans will have next phase destinations and transition arrangements discussed at plan review meetings convened by the plan coordinator. - A transition timeline will be produced, with specific responsibilities identified. - Support for the pupil in coming to terms with moving on will be carefully planned and will include familiarisation visits and counselling.
 Pupils will be included in all "class transition days" to the next phase but may also be offered additional transition visits. - Pupils and parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but easily accessible and understandable.
-Accompanied visits to other providers may be arranged as appropriate. - Parents will be given a reliable named contact at the next phase provider with whom the SENDCO will liaise
+Accompanied visits to other providers may be arranged as appropriate. - Parents will be given a reliable named contact at the next phase provider with whom the SENCo will liaise steps to provide effective educational provision (see Admission policy for the school, as agreed with the Local Authority)